 — Rachel Clarke (@doctor_oxford) June 17, 2020

 To take up their placements meant giving up their supernumerary status to help tackle the Covid-19 outbreak, which meant they lost learning time they would have otherwise had.

 But Health Education England (HEE) hit back at the criticism around placements yesterday, with chief nurse Mark Radford saying in a statement: ‘It is absolutely untrue to suggest that student nurses and midwives are being made redundant.’

 He added: ‘It was always made clear to students who opted into paid placements the arrangements would need to come to an end at an appropriate point so that students could return to their supernumerary status to complete their registered nursing qualifications as quickly as possible to permanently enter the NHS workforce.’

-Any third-year students who have outstanding hours and assessments to complete for qualifying have until September to complete those and be paid for doing so, HEE confirmed.
+Any third-year student nurses who have outstanding hours and assessments to complete for qualifying have until September to complete those placements and be paid for doing so, HEE confirmed.